 To make sure that you don’t have a relapse.
 Often taking a break from therapy might result in slipping into the old habits that you have resolved through it.
 This is known as relapse.
 To make sure that you avoid falling in the trap of these bad habits, you might have to return to the therapy and internalize your skills.

 To add more to your accomplishments.
 You might have seen some or the other positive changes in yourself, in your life, and in your relationship with others, ever since you have taken therapy.
 These changes serve as an accomplishment and impact your self-esteem positively.
 To enjoy more such accomplishments and be pleased with your progress in your life going back to therapy is recommended.
 As it will help you learn more such tools that will keep you on this track.

 To complete your full healing.
 Therapy is a process that aims to heal you and the issues that are bothering you.
 Each session that you have with your therapist is a step towards your complete healing.
-So, while you have taken a break in between of this process you might find yourself feeling better but feel a need of betterment.
-That;s when you will feel the need to go back to therapy and complete this healing circle of yours.
+So, while you have taken a break from therapy, you might find yourself feeling better but feel a need for betterment.
+That’s when going back to therapy and completing this healing circle of yours would be beneficial.

 To address the new issues.
 During this break time you might have been able to dig a little deeper and find out what are the other issues or the deeper issues that you would like to work on and resolve.
 This will renew your motivation and you will be able to work on it with your therapist as you go back to the therapy.

 Ready to Get Started?

 Disclaimer: As BetterHelp Affiliate, We may receive compensation from BetterHelp or other sources if you purchase products or services through the links provided on this page.

 Now that you know all the good things that you will enjoy by returning to therapy after the break here is how you can make it happen.